List of roads in Brampton: Castlemore Road

 Castlemore Road is the eastern continuation of Bovaird Drive, through what was originally Toronto Gore Township.
 It is named after the former rural hamlet of Castlemore.
 East of Highway 50, it continues into Vaughan as Rutherford Road—not to be confused with the Rutherford Road in Brampton—(York Regional Road 73).
 As Castlemore and Rutherford Roads did not originally line up at Highway 50, a new alignment of Castlemore was constructed to make the tie-in, with the bypassed section being renamed Old Castlemore Road.

 Sandalwood Parkway

 Sandalwood Parkway runs from Mississauga Road east to Airport Road.
 It was built in phases beginning in the late 1970s to serve the then-new Heart Lake neighbourhood.
-Originally only consisting of a short section between Hurontario Street and Heart Lake Road, it was extended west of Hurontario in the mid-1980's, and a second, separate section was constructed between Dixie and Bramalea Roads in the early 1990s, with the gap between Dixie and Heart Lake Roads closed in the mid-2000's, concurrent with the extension of Highway 410, with the final sections being completed later that decade.
+Originally only consisting of a short section between Hurontario Street and Heart Lake Road, it was extended west of Hurontario in the mid-1980s, and a second, separate section was constructed between Dixie and Bramalea Roads in the early 1990s during construction of the Springdale neighbourhood, with the gap between Dixie and Heart Lake Roads being closed when a new overpass opened for traffic in November 2004, concurrent with the extension of Highway 410 (then under construction), with the final sections being completed later that decade.
 East of Airport Road, it becomes Humberwest Parkway and turns south.